Top Interview Patterns

 8. Deep Dive Strategy Lab: Patterns

 Think of this chapter like solving under whiteboard time pressure.
-The goal is not to memorize a fixed trick, but to repeatedly answer:
+The goal is not to memorize a fixed trick, but to repeatedly answer these fundamental questions when faced with a new problem: